FAQ

 In 2005, Nevada Revised Statutes (NRS) were amended to establish and maintain a system to provide non-emergency information and referrals concerning health, welfare, human and social services.
 NRS 232.359 requires the Nevada Department of Health and Human Services (DHHS) to maintain a 2-1-1 system.
 After the NRS was adopted, the late Governor Kenny Guinn established the Governor’s Partnership on 211 through an Executive Order in 2006.
 The Partnership played a critical role in creating and growing the program, and subsequently, 211 began answering calls in 2006.

-Agencies and/or services that meet Nevada 211’s Inclusion/Exclusion Criteria can submit their information using the Agency Update Form.
+Programs and services that meet Nevada 211’s Inclusion/Exclusion Criteria can submit their information using the Agency Update Form.

 Agencies can submit program and service changes using the Agency Update Form.